vakhil03/vakhil03/README.md

 Originally from Kerala, India, I was born in Finland and lived in Singapore for 10 years before moving to the United States for university.

-I am a United Nations Awardee, National BNY Mellon Fellow, Gold-Tier Innovation Fellow, and serve on the National Student Advisory board for Enactus, a global social impact entrepreneurship movement.
-I have previously interned with a global startup accelerator and been a data consultant for a fintech startup based out of San Francisco.
+I am a United Nations Awardee, National BNY Mellon Fellow, Gold-Tier SCET Innovation Fellow, and serve on the National Student Advisory board for Enactus, a global social impact entrepreneurship movement.
+I have previously interned with a global startup accelerator, a global marine & energy manufacturing company, and garnered experience as a data consultant building a recommender system for a fintech startup based out of San Francisco.
 I'm constantly looking for the next big challenge!

 <p align="center">
 <h3 align="center">Languages I've Worked With:</h3>